rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 If there is only a single part its `part_index` is 0, and in this case it is optional.

-### MultiPart objects
+### multi_part objects

-A `MultiPart` object is designed to carry multiple items, as with the MultiPart structure in MIMI content or the top level multipart media types.
+A `multi_part` object is designed to carry multiple items, as with the MultiPart structure in MIMI content or the top level multipart media types.
 It contains the following fields.

 - `part_semantics` is one of "chooseOne", "singleUnit", or "processAll".
 It is mandatory.
-- `parts` is an array of `Part`s.
-It is mandatory in a `MultiPart` object.
+- `parts` is an array of `Part` objects.
+It is mandatory in a `multi_part` object.

 ### Part objects